vacp2p/rfc/specs/waku/v2/waku-store.md

 ### Index

-To perform pagination, each `WakuMessage` stored at a node running the `store` protocol is associated with a unique `Index` that encapsulates the following parts.
+To perform pagination, each `WakuMessage` stored at a node running the `WakuStore` protocol is associated with a unique `Index` that encapsulates the following parts.
 - `digest`:  a sequence of bytes representing the hash of a `WakuMessage`.
-- `receivedTime`: the UNIX time at which the waku message is received by the node running the `store` protocol.
+- `receivedTime`: the UNIX time at which the waku message is received by the node running the `WakuStore` protocol.

 ### PagingInfo